learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ### Links and NavLinks

-But what good are routes if users don't know how to find them or what they are?
+But what good are routes if users don't know how to navigate to them?

 React Router provides two components that allow users to navigate through our page using client-side routing: `Link` and `NavLink`.
 They both have the same